 - The Minnesota Renaissance Festival (3 miles south of Shakopee on Highway 169; 952.445.7361) is one of the largest celebrations of medieval culture in the US; enjoy it weekends from mid-August to late September.

-What is arguably the major social event of the season is the Minnesota State Fair (late August), a granddaddy of an event that is part country fair (complete with livestock judging), part amusement park (with a busy Midway), gustatory challenge (think deep-fried bacon or hotdish on a stick), and music festival (much of it included in the standard admission price).
+- The Minnesota State Fair is arguably the major social event of the season (late August), a granddaddy of an event that is part country fair (complete with livestock judging), part amusement park (with a busy Midway), part gustatory challenge (think deep-fried bacon or hotdish on a stick), and part music festival (much of it included in the standard admission price).

 - Mississippi River Festival and Heritage Days in September is dedicated to bringing city folk down to the river bank, to get to know each other a little better (Minneapolis: Mississippi River Regional Park), complete with music, games, and crafts.